 Main walls

 Repair category 2

-Notes There is some weathered, cracked and boss render.
+Notes The render finish is cracked and loose in places.

 Windows, external doors and joinery

 Repair category 2

-Notes The Velux window is old and may be nearing the end of its useful life.
+Notes The majority of the double glazing is old and can be anticipated to display age related wear and tear.
+Mechanisms would benefit from lubrication to allow them to operate freely.
 Double glazed window seals can often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.